RawToast/efi/README.md

 - [x] HDMI Sound
 - [x] Ethernet
 - [x] Apple Services
-- [ ] Bluetooth seems patchy
+- [ ] Bluetooth - connects, but seems patchy.
+AirPods dropping, etc
-- [ ] Wifi (expected, this chipset is not supported.
+- [ ] Wifi (Expected, this chipset is not supported.
 Not a concern right now)

 ## BIOS Tweaks

 * Set to optimizsed defaults
 * Disable CSM

+Note that these files have my serials removed, so you will have to update them.